Puchaczov/Musoq/docs/articles.markdown

 then your relative path will be `Very\Long\Path`.

-Do you got it? there is still literal argument `1` passed to this method.
+Did you get it? there is still literal argument `1` passed to this method.
 With these argument, we can limit the depth of the relative path (`Some\Very\Long\Path`) by setting it some numeric.
 With `1`, we end up with `Some`, with `2` it's gonna be `Some\Very`.
 Based on that, we are able to flattening the whole tree to small subset of top directories.
 We can match the file from nested directory with the top directory as if it would belong to him directly.
 Every single file will belong to a single group - group that describes one of top directories.

 #### Conclusion

-I hope it gives you some basic insights how to use the tool.
+I hope it gives you some basic insights how to use the tool and it will be usefull you.
 In the future I will probably write about something more advanced using *Musoq*.
 Primarily I will describe my peripeteia with the tool as it is my swiss army knife I use with combination of other tools.
-I hope you enjoyed the reading and you will back here for some time.
+If you enjoyed the reading and wants to ask something, please contact me through email or just make an issue within the github project.